gufett0/p2p-review-protocol/src/README.md

 In the Types.hs module, we define the datum as a custom data type `PaperDatum`, containing key state information, and the redeemer `PaperRedeemer` to call for validation of specific blockchain actions.
 Among other useful data types, such as `Manuscript` that would take the bytestring of the paper storage link, `PaperDecision` defines the four possible options (`Accept|Minor|Major|Reject`) the reviewer can choose to update their verdict on every last paper submission.

 We also define the data type `Paper` whose fields account for the script parameters: the author public key hash, the amount of Ada at stake, the compensation for each reviewer, the least number of reviews required, the time inverval before the next deadline, and the asset class of the tracking tokens.
-Given the need to create a new UTXO every time the state of the paper review changes, the tracking tokens will govern the whole process in two ways:
+Given the need to create a new UTXO every time the state of the paper review changes, the tracking tokens will govern the whole process in three ways:
 - Identify the UTXO carrying the ongoing (`Submitted` or `Reviewed` PaperStatus type) review datum (token value: 2)
 - Identify the UTXO carrying the closed (`Closed` PaperStatus type) review datum (token value: 1)
 - Identify the UTXO carrying the peer-reviewed (`d_peerReviewed`=True) final datum (token value: >2)

-<i>E.g: with 3 participating reviewers, the author will have pre-minted 6 tokens and locked 3 pairs in 3 different utxos. once all reviews get closed, new corresponding utxos will have 1 token each, as the other token will go back to the author. finally, the author will be able to consume them into a final script utxo bundled with the original, no-longer spendable, 6 tokens</i>
+<i>E.g: with 3 participating reviewers, the author will have pre-minted 6 tokens and locked 3 pairs in 3 different utxos. once all reviews get closed, new corresponding utxos will have 1 token each, as the other token will go back to the author. finally, the author will be able to consume them into a final script utxo bundled with all the original, no-longer spendable, 6 tokens</i>

 The function `mkPaperValidator` represents the core on-chain validator and it first checks through `validate_inputs` whether there is one input with the token pair (see `oneScriptInputTwoTokens`) or more inputs containing just one token, except for those inputs coming from the author address (see `allScriptInputsOneToken`).
 So, only if either of these return True, inlinable functions `mkReviewing` and `mkPeerReviewed` will be called to check for several conditions (the ReviewContract.hs module has commented datum and redeemer cases in lines 132-247).

 In particular, `mkPeerReviewed` (lines 70-125) will enforce the final datum to have fields `d_peerReviewed` equal to true and `d_allRevDecisions` equal to a list of tuples containing each reviewer's pubkey hash and corresponding final decision (see utils function `getRevPkhAndDecision`).
 The inner function `checkNFTname` will ensure that the pending tx also mint an Nft with its name derived from the bytestring link to the manuscript file.

-Finally, in the ReviewPolicy.hs module, we define the parametrized minting policy (`nftMintingPolicy`) for a unique NFT that can minted only if at least one script input is being validated in the same tx (see `scriptInput`).
+Finally, in the ReviewPolicy.hs module, we define the parametrized minting policy (`nftMintingPolicy`) for a unique NFT that can be minted only if at least one script input is being validated in the same tx (see `scriptInput`).